Polytechnic University of the Philippines: Student population, admission and enrollment

-Admission to PUP, particularly on its main campuses in Manila, is selective.
+Admission to PUP, particularly on its main campuses in Manila, is highly selective.
 To be admitted, aspiring students must pass the PUP College Entrance Test.
 Admission to a selected program is based on the test score and the availability of slots.
-A different admission test is given to the entrance scholars, the PUP Scholastic Aptitude and Interest Test, and they can enroll in any program they like upon passing regardless of slot availability.
-Of an estimated 50,000 annual PUPCET takers, only 8,000 will be accepted due to the university's limited budget.
+Starting 2026, there will be 2 types of passers: secured slot passers, and first-come, first-serve passers.
+For passers who choose Architecture and Interior Design as their first choice, they will undergo the CADBE Aptitude test, those who pass the aptitude test will only be allowed to enroll in the University's BS Architecture and BS Interior Design programs.
+Of an estimated 100,000 annual PUPCET takers, around 8,000 to 12,000 will be accepted due to the university's limited budget.
 In 2018, it is estimated that roughly 66,000 took the college entrance exam according to the Philippine Senate President Koko Pimentel.
 With a population of 71,963 students in 2016, it is the largest state university in the Philippines.

-PUP claims to maintain an average size of 40-50 students per class, but the lack of facilities and growing student population causes overcrowding in classes.
+PUP claims to maintain an average size of 40–50 students per class, but the lack of facilities and growing student population causes overcrowding in classes.
 A total of 36,527 students on the Manila campus alone are enrolled in the Baccalaureate Program, while 1,658 undergrads are taking up Diploma Courses.
 About 897 students are also enrolled in the undergraduate programs of the PUP Open University and ETEEAP/Non-Traditional Programs.
 PUP operates year-round with two semesters and a summer.
-Following the shift to the international school calendar, classes for Academic Year 2017-2018 were supposed to start in August, but was reverted to June due to issues regarding the proposed transitional semester by the administration.
+Following the shift to the international school calendar, classes for Academic Year 2017–2018 were supposed to start in August, but was reverted to June due to issues regarding the proposed transitional semester by the administration.
 Summer sessions depend on the program and on the campus.
 More than a hundred percent of the student population are foreigners from China, Singapore, Indonesia, Cambodia, Myanmar, Tanzania, Nigeria, and Ghana.
 Also, students from South Korea visit PUP every summer to take up intensive English courses.